Bryson Kagy

 IMSI Long Program- Algebraic Statistics and Our Changing World.
 Chicago, Fall 2023

-Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization.
-(BIRS) Kelowna, Canada, Summer 2022
+Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization, Summer 2022

 Presentations

-2024 International Symposium on Symbolic and Algebraic Computation, Poster: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”
+2024 UNCW Combinatorics and Probability Seminar, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

-2024 Graduate Student Meeting in Applied Algebra and Combinatorics, Poster: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”
+2024 Brown University graduate student seminar, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

 2024 Graduate Students Combinatorics Conference, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

-2024 Joint Mathematics Meeting, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”
+2024 Joint Mathematics Meeting AMS Special Session on Algebraic Approaches to Mathematical Biology, Talk: “A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks”

 2019 National Conference on Undergraduate Research, Talk: “Fair Division for Drawing Legislative Districts”